pytorch/pytorch/docs/source/compile/faq.rst

 you are getting the same error.

 .. note::
-   For other compilers such as nvfuser, the process is similar but instead you would leverage ``env TORCHDYNAMO_REPRO_AFTER="dynamo" python your_model.py``.
+   For other compilers, the process is similar but instead you would leverage ``env TORCHDYNAMO_REPRO_AFTER="dynamo" python your_model.py``.

 Why is compilation slow?